Golden Trevally

 Golden Trevally, Gnathanodon speciosus, Juvenile.
 Fish caught from shore at Los Barriles, Baja California Sur, December 2019.
 Length: 46 cm (18 inches).
 Catch courtesy of Ian Franck, New Westminster, British Columbia, Canada.
 Photograph courtesy of Brad Murakami, Surrey, British Columbia, Canada.

 Golden Trevally, Gnathanodon speciosus.
-Fish caught off the beach at Conception Bay, Baja California Sur, January 2007.
+Fish caught from within Puerto Escondido, Baja California Sur, February 2024.
 Length: 58 cm (23 inches).
-Catch and photograph courtesy of Barry Mastro, Escondido, California.

 Golden Trevally, Gnathanodon speciosus.
 Fish caught off the beach at Punta Lobo, Baja California Sur, April 2014.
 Length: 60 cm (2 feet 0 inches).